Duncan Bannatyne: Career

 His wealth as of 2018, was estimated at £280 million by the Sunday Times Rich List.

 Bannatyne has written seven books: Anyone Can Do It, Wake Up and Change Your Life, How to be Smart With Your Money, How to be Smart With Your Time, 43 Mistakes Businesses Make, 37 Questions Everyone in Business Needs to Answer, and Riding The Storm.

 Television

 From 2005 until 2015, Bannatyne was a Dragon on the BBC television series Dragons' Den.
 During his time on the show he invested in 36 businesses.
+He departed from the show following the twelfth series, alongside fellow Dragons Kelly Hoppen and Piers Linney, and they were replaced by Nick Jenkins, Touker Suleyman and Sarah Willingham.

 In 2015, Bannatyne took part in the fifteenth series of I'm a Celebrity...Get Me Out of Here!.
 His fee for taking part in the show was donated to the Operation Smile charity.

 In 2020, Bannatyne took part in the BBC series The Real Marigold Hotel.
 He joined other celebrities including Britt Ekland, Henry Blofeld, John Altman, Susie Blake, and Barbara Dickson.